ParthKadiya/Zero_Trust_Readiness_Index_Group-2_CSM/analysis/WEIGHT_SUMMARY.md

 # Zero Trust Weight Derivation Summary

 ## Introduction
-This section summarizes the **weight derivation of the eight Zero Trust dimensions** based on a systematic review of ten research papers.
+This section tell about the **weight derivation of the eight Zero Trust dimensions** based on a systematic review of ten research papers.
-Frequencies of dimension mentions were normalized to a total of **1.0** to represent their relative importance in Zero Trust research.
+Frequencies of dimension mentions were calculated and normalized to a total of **1.0** to shows their importance in Zero Trust research.
-These normalized values form the foundation of the **Zero Trust Readiness Index (ZTRI)** model, which measures an organization’s overall maturity through **weighted scoring**.
+These normalized values form the **Zero Trust Readiness Index (ZTRI)** model, which measures an organization’s overall maturity through **weighted scoring**.

 ---